abhimanyupandian/minimalistodo/README.md

 # minimalistodo
-A minimalist to-do application for everyone!
+A minimalist to-do web application for everyone inspired from cassidoo/todometer and xtrp/blaze!